Learn the Ropes of California Auto Insurance

 Financial compensation for an accident can take some time, but medical expenses for the accident start as soon as the injured victim starts their treatment.

-As mentioned earlier, minimum property damage coverage of $5,000 is not enough to cover major repairs or replacement work for your vehicle, resulting in you paying the rest of the bill out of your pocket.
+As mentioned earlier, minimum property damage coverage of $5,000 is not enough to cover significant repairs or replacement work for your vehicle, resulting in you paying the rest of the bill out of your pocket.

-Having collision coverage on top of your minimum car insurance covers the repairs or replacement cost of your vehicle after an accident.
+Collision coverage on top of your minimum car insurance covers the repairs or replacement cost of your vehicle after an accident.

 This type of coverage is not mandatory in California.

+Sometimes, your policy limits may not be enough to cover serious or significant injuries and vehicle damage.
 For example, spinal cord injuries from an accident can cost millions of dollars in medical treatment.
 If you receive spinal injuries from an accident with a negligent party, it can exhaust the policy limits, leaving you on your own to cover the remaining costs.
 Higher insurance limits or additional coverage can help protect an injured victim in the case of a serious accident.

 It is important to remember that the liability coverage we discussed here does not apply to you but to the third party.
-The same is true for them, as their liability coverage will apply to you rather than to themselves.
+The same is true for them, as their liability coverage will apply to you rather than themselves.
 This is why, after an accident, an injured victim files a claim against the negligent party.

-Typically, a car insurance policy covers damages done to an injured victim up to certain liability coverage limits, and exhausting those limits means that the injured person has to pay from their pocket for the remaining costs.
+Another type of insurance that protects an injured victim is underinsured or uninsured motorist coverage, which differs from your regular car insurance.
+Typically, a car insurance policy covers damages done to an injured victim up to certain liability coverage limits, and exhausting those limits means the injured person has to pay from pocket for the remaining costs.

 There may be a situation where you’re in an accident with an underinsured or uninsured person, which can seriously affect your financial situation if you don’t have the right coverage.

-You may not want to stick with the minimum insurance requirements in the state if you’re driving a luxury vehicle or have assets that you want to protect in case of a disastrous accident.
+You may not want to stick with the minimum insurance requirements in the state if you’re driving a luxury vehicle or have assets you want to protect in case of a disastrous accident.

 Speeding tickets or DUIs can severely affect your insurance premiums as insurers consider such policyholders risky, and to compensate for that risk, they require higher premiums.

 There are a lot of additional coverages that you can opt for, but that doesn’t mean that you need all of these coverages under your policy.
 Adding optional coverage can spike insurance premiums.

-Residents living in California must comply with the state’s financial responsibility laws, which means that there are other options to show financial responsibility than purchasing an auto insurance policy.
+Residents living in California must comply with the state’s financial responsibility laws, which means there are other options to show financial responsibility than purchasing an auto insurance policy.

 However, if you’re one of those drivers who would prefer to explore other options that show financial responsibility, California offers the following to resident drivers:

-Place a cash deposit of $35,000 at their local DMV.
+- Place a cash deposit of $35,000 at their local DMV

-Obtain a self-insurance certificate from their local DMV.
+- Obtain a self-insurance certificate from their local DMV

-Obtain a surety bond worth $35,000 from a California licensed insurance company.
+- Obtain a surety bond worth $35,000 from a California-licensed insurance company.